staplets/Assignment1/bio.md

 #Programming Background
 * My favorite programming project in 161 was my final project where I created an interactive "Where in the world is Carmen San Diego" game.
+* My favorite programming project in 162 was the 2nd to last project, where I created a quest battle game for monsters.